HarryHsing/EchoInk/README.md

 We introduce **AVQA-R1-6K**, a dataset derived from [OmniInstruct-v1](https://huggingface.co/datasets/m-a-p/OmniInstruct_v1), comprising:
 - **4,490 training** samples
 - **1,911 validation** samples

-Each sample includes a synchronized audio-image pair with a multiple-choice question and four options.
+- Each sample includes a synchronized audio-image pair with a multiple-choice question and four options.

+Beyond our core study, **EchoInk-R1** provides an extensible **RL fine-tuning framework for Qwen2.5-Omni**, enabling easy adaptation to new multimodal reasoning tasks with minimal modifications.

 ## 📈 Performance